luann8331/opensage-adk/docs/wiki/evaluation/adding-evaluations.md

 # Adding an evaluation benchmark

-This guide walks through creating a new evaluation benchmark for OpenSage.
+This guide walks through creating a new evaluation benchmark for OpenSage-ADK.

 ## 1. Create the evaluation module